Everything you need to know about tea.

 Luna Tea Co.

 So now that you have a general overview of tea, now you can understand what I do at Luna Tea Co.
 I combine the tea plant with different herbs and spices to create organic hand crafted tea blends.
 I have different variations of black tea blends, green tea blends, and herbal blends.
-So if you're not a purist and you love the idea of different flavor combinations, check out my website where you can purchase my delicious organic creations.
+So if you're not a purist and you love the idea of different flavor combinations, check out my delicious organic creations.

 Have any questions or want to add to this wealth of knowledge?
 Leave a comment or join me on social media!
 I post a lot about my process and the various ingredients in each tea blend.